Using the mother of all drawing packages to create beautiful house blueprints.

 It is best to do all your drawings as one drawing file (a .DWG file).
 Use layers for the different floors and then more layers within each floors for the different types of things on the drawing.

 It is a very good idea to keep the snap to grid feature turned on all the time.
 You can keep adjusting the resolution in order to keep it as course as possible consistent with drawing the detail you need at any particular time.

 Turning this on using the button at the bottom right will cause all your lines and copying to be constrained at right angles.
 I leave this on for most drawing and only toggle it off when I specifically need to draw an angled line.

 Items that are used frequently in multiple places should be drawn as library Blocks that you can name and allocate a reference point for.
 Blocks should be created on Layer0 (this lets them inherit properties for the layer they are inserted on).

 Everything needs to be exactly accurate so you can get exact distances of the drawing.
 You will typically need a drawing resolution of 1/8".
+I only use 1/16" resolution when absolutely necessary eg for stairs.
 Note that you can vary the drawing resolution while you are drawing to get what you need.

 Samples of my drawings